ICB-DCM/cOmicsArt/program/shinyApp/helpfiles/PreProcessing_Procedures.md

   - Special consideration is given to handling zero values to avoid undefined
     results: If any zero values are present, +1 is added to all values before applying the logarithm.

+- **Logarithm Base 2 (log2):**
+  - The base-2 logarithm of each data point is calculated.
+  - Special consideration is given to handling zero values to avoid undefined
+    results: If any zero values are present, +1 is added to all values before applying the logarithm.

 - **Pareto Scaling:**
   - Pareto scaling emphasizes the importance of small values by dividing each data point by the square root of its standard deviation.
   - This method is suitable for datasets with a wide range of values.